-The version of this command that uses the sim keyword with the 1 | 2 option updates the firmware either on SIM 1 or SIM 2, or on both SIM 1 and SIM 2.
+The 7705 SAR-Hm supports the update-firmware firmware-file sim 1 | 2 command.
+The command updates the firmware for the specified SIM.
+This form of command is supported only on the 7705 SAR-Hm, and specifying either sim 1 or sim 2 is mandatory.
 The firmware is updated only after the system reboots.
-Once either command is executed, a prompt appears asking the operator whether or not to proceed with a reboot in order to update the firmware.
-Entering y at the prompt reboots the node immediately and the firmware updates.
-Entering n at the prompt postpones the reboot and the firmware will update upon the next reboot of the system.
+When the command is executed, a prompt appears asking the operator whether to proceed with a reboot in order to update the firmware.
+Entering y at the prompt reboots the system immediately and the firmware is updated.
+Entering n at the prompt postpones the reboot and the firmware is updated the next time the system is rebooted.

-To update the firmware on both SIMs at the same time, the operator must execute the update-firmware command for the first SIM and enter n at the reboot prompt.
+For the 7705 SAR-Hm, in a dual SIM deployment, to update the firmware on both SIMs at the same time, the operator must execute the update-firmware command for the first SIM and enter n at the reboot prompt.
 The operator must then execute the update-firmware command for the second SIM and enter y at the reboot prompt in order to proceed with a system reboot.
-The firmware for both SIMs updates once the reboot is complete.
+The firmware for both SIMs is updated when the reboot is complete.
 If the operator enters n at the second reboot prompt, the reboot is postponed and the firmware for both SIMs is updated the next time the system is rebooted.